aosabook/500lines/objmodel/chapter.md

 The object model we will start out with is a majorly simplified version of that of Smalltalk.
-It will have classes and instances of them, the ability to read and write attributes into objects, the ability to send messages to objects and the ability for classes to be subclasses of other classes.
+It will have classes and instances of them, the ability to read and write attributes into objects, the ability to send messages to objects and the ability for a class to be a subclass of another classes.

 The interface to these features is represented by a shared base class ``Base`` that defines a number of methods: